OCA/purchase-workflow/procurement_purchase_no_grouping/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module allows to not group generated purchase orders from procurements.
-The grouping behaviour can be configurable at product category level.
+The grouping behaviour can be configurable at product category level or fall back to system default.

 **Table of contents**